Exam procedures for CS51

 What tactics follow from these properties of the exam?

-and copy-pasting the result into the answer box.)Instead, it’s probably a better strategy to do a first pass where you solve problems by reasoning them out, providing your best answer, saving the answer, and moving on.
-If there’s time at the end, you can (and should) go back and verify your answers using software tools, debugging if necessary.
+• A good strategy is to do a first pass where you solve problems by reasoning them out, providing your best answer, and moving on.
+If there’s time at the end, you can (and should) go back and verify your answers.
 If you don’t get a chance to verify and debug, at least you might get partial credit.
 But if you don’t get a chance to do a problem at all, you’re guaranteed to get a zero for it.

 Good luck!